Steph Ng Founder

 I banter because...I was personally affected by an eating disorder, and after experiencing its crippling effects firsthand, I felt that it would be downright irresponsible to not play my part in making sure that more people are informed about body image issues and understand the importance of body positivity.
 The most important realization that I had during my recovery from my eating disorder was that a big reason why many people are ignorant to the fact that many people suffer from body image problems, or even that they themselves are suffering from negative body image is because this topic is largely viewed as "taboo" and an uncomfortable one to discuss in public.
 By getting more people to discuss this topic openly, I hope to shed light on this very under-acknowledged but very important issue.

-Elise Brown Chief Technology Officer
+Elise Brown Executive Director of Technology

 I banter because... self-love is a vital regard for one's own well-being and happiness.
 I espouse the Body Banter mission: to encourage and inspire people to have a positive body image and value their self-worth.